0xhtw/0xhtw.github.io/writeups/papercutcve.md

 ### This track brings heavy bass, and raw sound effects like dub sirens, critical for hard hitting garage tracks.
 Heard this one live at Venue MOT in South East London, a venue based in a backstreet garage.
-The best yet worst environment, would 100% reccommend.
+The best yet worst environment, would 100% recommend.
 Anyways, this is a cybersecurity portfolio, not a UKG critique blog.
 Lets jump into the writeup, selecta!